 When are implants placed?

 Approximately 3-4 months after a tooth is removed, the body will grow new bone to replace or refill the empty socket.
-Occasionally it is possible to take out a tooth and place the implant at the same time.
-This is done in only special situations but may add slightly to the risk of compromise of proper healing of the implant.
-If your teeth have been missing for a long time there may have been some atrophy or shrinkage of the bone requiring additional bone grafted to that area so that the implant will be supported adequately when it is placed.
+Occasionally, it is possible to take out a tooth and place the implant at the same time.
+This is done in only special situations but may add slightly to the risk of compromise to proper healing of the implant.
+If your teeth have been missing for a long time, there may have been some atrophy or shrinkage of the bone requiring additional bone be grafted to that area, so the implant will be supported adequately when it is placed.

 What are the risks of surgery?

-Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant post-operative pain.
+Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant postoperative discomfort.
 Pain medication and antibiotics will be prescribed for you to make your recovery as easy as possible.
-Post-operative infections occasionally occur resulting in a need for additional treatment or, in rare cases, additional surgery.
+Postoperative infections occasionally occur, resulting in a need for additional treatment and in rare cases additional surgery.
 There is a risk of bruising or injury to nerves that provide sensation to the lips, cheeks, chin, and tongue resulting in numbness.
-This is not common and usually is temporary.
-In extremely rare cases post-operative numbness can be permanent.
+This is not common and is usually temporary.
+In extremely rare cases, postoperative numbness can be permanent.

 What happens after the implants have healed?

-Most frequently one implant per missing tooth is placed.
-Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or if there is evidence of extensive biting force.
+Most frequently, one implant per missing tooth is placed.
+Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or there is evidence of excessive biting force.

-If you are missing many or all of the teeth in the upper or lower jaw then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide implant supported bridges or denture prostheses.
+If you are missing many or all of the teeth in the upper or lower jaw, then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide an implant supported bridge or denture prostheses.

 As a result of tooth infection prior to teeth extraction or atrophy after the tooth is removed there may not be enough bone to support the dental implant.

-Sometimes a bone graft using synthetic bone (alloplast) is placed at the time of tooth extraction to help your body fill the socket with bone.
-This step will maintain the width or volume of bone you will need for tooth implant placement.
+Sometimes a graft using synthetic bone (alloplast) is placed at the time of tooth extraction to help your body fill the socket with bone.
+This step will maintain the width or volume of jawbone you will need for implant placement.

 You may also need bone grafting if the sinus cavities of your upper jaw are very large or very low and extending into the tooth bearing areas.
-This condition requires what is called a "sinus grafting procedure".
-Usually, it is performed in our dental office with local and intravenous anesthesia.
+This condition requires what is called a "sinus grafting procedure."
+Usually, it is performed in our oral surgery office with local and intravenous anesthesia.
 During this procedure, the membrane that lines the sinus will be located and elevated.
-Bone will then be added to restore bone height and insure that dental implants of an adequate length can be placed.
+Bone will then be added to restore height and ensure dental implants of an adequate length can be placed.
 This procedure can often be performed at the time of dental implant placement.